d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

-and corresponding (known) labels $\mathbf{y}$, the goal of linear regression is to find the weight vector $\mathbf{w}$ and the bias term $b$ that given features of a new data example sampled from the same distribution as $\mathbf{X}$, the new example's label will (in expectation) be predicted with the lowest error.
+and corresponding (known) labels $\mathbf{y}$, the goal of linear regression is to find the weight vector $\mathbf{w}$ and the bias term $b$ such that, given features of a new data example sampled from the same distribution as $\mathbf{X}$, the new example's label will (in expectation) be predicted with the smallest error.

 Even if we believe that the best model for predicting $y$ given $\mathbf{x}$ is linear,